clojure-expectations/clojure-test/doc/getting-started.md

 clojure -X:test :dirs '["src"]' :patterns '[".*"]'
 ```

-Of course, you can also update the `:test` alias to add those new options into `:main-opts` so that you don't need them on the command line:
+Of course, you can also update the `:test` alias to add those new options into `:exec-args` so that you don't need them on the command line:

 ```clojure
 {:aliases